kapsxx/Simple-Linear-Regression/README.md

 Visualization of predicted data via simple linear regression model  :

-    Visualization of data means expressing the data in the form of graphs, charts, etc. I have performed data visualization using           "ggplot2" package, and the function used is "ggplot()".
+    Visualization of data means expressing the data in the form of graphs, charts, etc.
+    I have performed data visualization using "ggplot2" package, and the function used is "ggplot()".

 The concept behind ggplot2 divides plot into three different fundamental parts  :  Plot = Data + Aesthetics + Geometry.

 The principal components of every plot can be defined as follow:

     Data is a data frame
     Aesthetics is used to indicate x and y variables.
-It can also be used to control the color, the size or the shape of points, the height of bars, etc…..
+It can also be used to control the color, the size or the shape of points,etc.
     Geometry defines the type of graph(histogram, box plot, line plot, density plot, dot plot, etc.)

 syntax  :